TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 Why Use a Message Broker: Microservices are decoupled, allowing independent scaling, error isolation, and asynchronous communication.
 The broker routes messages from the registration service to the email and analytics services without them needing to know about each other.

 ### Other Patterns
-Briefly mention other common integration patterns, such as:

 **Publish-Subscribe**
 - In the Publish-Subscribe pattern, a producer (publisher) sends messages to multiple consumers (subscribers) through a messaging system.
 Instead of sending messages directly to specific consumers, the messages are sent to a topic or channel.
 Subscribers can register their interest in certain types of messages, and the messaging system delivers messages only to those who are subscribed.